 All of these eruptions have left a trail of sulphur in orbit around Jupiter:

-The reason Io has so many volcanoes is that the intense gravity of Jupiter, and that of the other three moons, constantly tugs on Io, stretching and compressing it (see page 353 of the textbook):
+The reason Io has so many volcanoes is that the intense gravity of Jupiter, and that of the other three moons, constantly tugs on Io, stretching and compressing it (see page 325 of the textbook).
+The the three inner moons are also in orbital resonances:

-This generates an enormous amount of heat that liquifies the insides of Io.
+For every four orbits of Io, Europa makes two, and Ganymede one.
+This means the constantly line up in the same configurations every once in a while, enhancing the tidal stresses.
+That generates an enormous amount of heat that liquifies the insides of Io.
 This process is also at work on the next moon out from Jupiter, Europa.
 Europa has one of the smoothest and brightest surfaces in the solar system.
 It is believed to be frozen water ice.
 Because ice is plastic (it flows), features with large elevations (mountains, craters, etc.) are not sustainable, and thus the surface is relatively smooth, but is covered with a large number of cracks:

 Here is an image of ice on the Earth's surface in the polar regions, it is remarkably similar to Europa in appearance: